 The Secretariat shall notify relevant CCMs when a case is entered into the online system.

+13 bis.
+In order to address the imbalance in observer coverage between the longline and purse seine fisheries in the online compliance case file system for the purpose of the Compliance Monitoring Report (CMR):

+[EU] the imbalance does exist and should be firmly addressed, but this sampling mechanism seems likely to result inadvertently to a leveling down of the CMS rather than serving the ambition of the Commission to reinforcing the MCS measures on LL and address the imbalance.

 PNA and Tokelau Response: PNA and Tokelau share the priority of reinforcing the MCS measures on LL in a way that would address the imbalance.
 But until the imbalance is addressed, the CMS cannot be used as a basis for corrective action and the Aggregate Tables cannot be used to contribute to comparative assessments of compliance by CCMs in the CMR.

+[EU]: what does "for the purpose of the CMR" mean?
+Use of the aggregated tables for assessing compliance?
+Some clarifications would be useful.

 PNA and Tokelau Response: The information in the online compliance case file system is used for purposes other than the CMR.
 For example, the information is made available to flag state CCMs to assist with tracking alleged violations by their flagged vessels.
 This element of the imbalance, that CCMs with longline fleets are not held to account for compliance by their vessels in the same degree, is not addressed by the proposed changes.
 The proposed changes only aim to correct the impact of the imbalance on the CMR, hence “for the purpose of the Compliance Monitoring Report (CMR)”.
 But if this still a problem we propose the revision below